lucasmfaria/image_classifier/README.md

 ```

 ## 🐳 Docker users
-You can use the images based on "https://hub.docker.com/r/lucasmfaria/image_classifier" repository, with the python requirements and pre-trained weights already in place.
+You can use the images based on "https://hub.docker.com/r/lucasmfaria/image_classifier" repository (for CPU and GPU support), with the python requirements and pre-trained weights already in place.
 If you want to build your own image, you can use the Dockerfile on this project.

 ```
 - Move your image dataset into the folder 'data', with the classes separation.
 Final directory